NeoVand/LRGD/README.md

 # 📈 Interactive Linear Regression with Gradient Descent (LRGD)

 Welcome to the **Interactive Linear Regression** app!
 This Streamlit app is designed to help you visualize and understand the process of fitting a line to a set of 2D noisy data points using **gradient descent**.
-It's a great tool for teaching or learning the fundamentals of machine learning algorithms.

 ![Linear Regression Visualization](./Screenshot.png)